eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 Eiffel Intelligence how long a missed notification will be stored in the database before deletion.
-With **notification.failAttempt** property, it is possible to configure the number of attempts Eiffel Intelligence will retry to make REST POST notification when a subscription is filled.
+With **notification.failAttempt** property, it is possible to configure the number of attempts Eiffel Intelligence will retry to make a REST POST notification when a subscription is triggered.

 * missedNotificationDatabaseName
 * missedNotificationCollectionName